vatsanatech/OneFeed-Android-SDK/README.md

 # Vatsana Technologies Pvt.
 Ltd. OneFeed SDK (WittyfeedAndroidApi)

+## THIS DOC IS DEPRECATED, DO NOT REFER TO THIS VERSION AND DOC

 > # Note
 <<<<<<< HEAD
 > New v1.7.0 made live on 10 March' 2018